Olivezq/olivezq.github.io/source/_posts/econ-reading-list.md

 title: My Economics Reading List and Thoughts
 date: 2023-02-26 15:53:26
 tags: [Economics,Reading,Reading List,Review] #sometags
-categories: [Life]
+categories: [Economics]
 description: So for the last few weeks, I've been reading Economics books.
-Some of them really inspired me a lot.
 ---
 So for the last few weeks, I've been reading Economics books.
 Some of them really inspired me a lot.
-And here's a joke:
 I was writing my reading list to hand it in to my counselor.
 And I said:
 > The books were really inspiring, I read books like: *Nacroeconomics: How to Run A Drug Cartel*, and *Undercover Economists*, *Freakonomics: A Rogue Economist Explores* which mentioned how criminal rate increases as the government abandoned abortion and how people sell drugs successfully, and *Bad Blood* which talked about how you lie to the whole Silicon Valley without being caught for almost a decade.

 I guess the reading list does look quite weird.
 But that's what makes Economics interesting.
-Actually, I do treat Economics as something like any sniper would treat a gun.
-I personally call Economics "Sniping", and this name really motivated me to keep on reading Economics (because I've been really keen on becoming a sniper in the future).
-But that is another story, and today I'm just going to share my feelings and thoughts about what I've read.

 ## Freakonomics: A Rogue Economist Explores
 I read this book in three days, and it was really a great book and was shorter than I thought.
 It was not like talking about Economics directly, but more like showing how an economist get involved in something that looks rather like Sociology or Criminology.